GallifreyanCode/random-workspace/README.md

 ## Random Workspace
-Bundles stuff without their own repository.
+Bundles stuff that don't have their own repository (yet).